DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Image::CheckIsMask()` didn't properly check for singleton-expandable masks, accepting masks of any size.

+- `dip::FourierTransform()` threw an exception when the real-to-complex dimension had a size of 2.

 ### Updated dependencies

 - Updated included header-only library *robin-map* to version 1.3.0.
 Assorted minor improvements.